Pulsar (watch)

 Pulsar is a watch brand and currently a Seiko Watch Corporation of America (SCA) division.
-Pulsar was the world's first electronic digital watch.
+Pulsar was the world's first electronic digital watch, created by Bulgarian engineer and NASA scientist Peter Petroff, which was launched in the early 1970s.
 Current Pulsar watches are mostly analog and use the same movements in Seikos such as the 7T62 quartz chronograph movement.